kevincallaghan/Create-A-Logo-For-Me/README.md

 5. The article "SVG Shape Elements: Rectangles and Squares" on thenewcode.com had starter code that I copied and changed to make my square SVG shape.
 Here is a link to the page:  http://thenewcode.com/1034/SVG-Shape-Elements-Rectangles-and-Squares

-6. I watched the video "6.2: Classes in JavaScript with ES6" on The Coding Train youtube channel to learn more and help with my Class Constructor for Shape.
-Here is the link to the video: https://www.youtube.com/watch?v=T-HGdc8L-7w
+6. I watched the video "JavaScript Constructors" on Bro Code youtube channel to learn more and help with my Class Constructor for Shape.
+Here is the link to the video: https://www.youtube.com/watch?v=DaUFyK8M4WY

 7.